theolivenbaum/resin/README.md

 10. Profit!

 Don't think it can be done?
 Let there be another search engine war!
 All in good fun of course.

-*) I'm using Chrome, in the always-signed-in mode.
+(*) I'm using Chrome, in the always-signed-in mode.
 It knows _ALL_ of my passwords, to everything.
 I have instant access to docs, gmail and calendar.
 I tick "remember me" whenever I can.
 The browser itself is just great.
 It's just an awsome browser, the most solid piece of software I have ever used.
 I love it and I trust it to never crash on me.
-It's like it's an operating system of itself, one that never fails. ** Damn you Google.
+It's like it's an operating system of itself, one that never fails. (**) Damn you Google.

-**) If Windows would fail under the payload of Chrome or due to some other process, Chrome probably says "Windows, out of the way please, I got this" and saves the whole crash from propagating down into the kernel causing a blue screen, saving the day.
-Proof?
-Well, where are the blue screens nowadays?
+(**) If Windows would fail under the payload of Chrome or due to some other process, Chrome probably says "Windows, out of the way please, I got this" and saves the whole crash from propagating down into the kernel causing a blue screen, saving the day.
+I haven't seen a blue screen since I installed it what does that mean?

 ## Final analysis